shmh40/detectreeRGB/imgs/README.md

-# Folder containing images for this repository
+# Directory contains images for this repository